tfielder/PlayPlayBE/README.md

 ## Description
 This project contains the codebase for the backend project of PlayPlay.

-The live version may be accessed here: https://obscure-temple-38871.herokuapp.com/

 This backend codebase is accessed by the frontend project codebase found here: https://github.com/tfielder/play_fe